SolidLabResearch/derived-resources-component/README.md

 The contents are defined by using `http://localhost:3000/data` as an input for the query found at `http://localhost:3000/filter`.

-The last modified date, and the resulting ETag, of the derived resource is that of the most recently changed selector.

 Below are some more details on each of the fields.

 ### Template